 - Competition Database (website registration required)

-Two other big competition resources are MoneySavingExpert and HUKD (Hot UK Deals) – but as self-promotion isn’t allowed, you can’t add your own comps.
+Two other big UK competition resources are the MoneySavingExpert and HUKD (Hot UK Deals) forums, but as self-promotion isn’t allowed, you can’t add your own comps.
 Even if you politely ask a forum member to add it for you, you risk it being deleted and getting a ban if you’re found out.
-But don’t worry – if your comp is widely promoted elsewhere, the likelihood is that it will end up on one of these forums eventually!
+But don’t worry – if your comp is widely promoted elsewhere, the likelihood is that it will end up on one of these forums eventually.

 In the US (or if your giveaway is open worldwide) it’s FREE to add your contest or sweeps to the Online Sweepstakes forum.